sigp/discv5/README.md

 # Addresses in ENRs

-This protocol will drop messages (i.e not respond to requests) from peers that advertise non-contactable address in their ENR (e.g `127.0.0.1`).
+This protocol will drop messages (i.e not respond to requests) from peers that advertise non-contactable address in their ENR (e.g `127.0.0.1` when connecting to non-local nodes).
 This section explains the rationale behind this design decision.

 An ENR is a signed record which is primarily used in this protocol for